 Without these U.S. weapons, Israel can’t defend against attacks from Hezbollah, Hamas, and Iran.

 These JRDs do not block defensive systems like the Iron Dome and David’s Sling, which are specifically designed to intercept rockets and protect civilians from incoming attacks.
-Instead, these JRDs only impact offensive weapons, such as 120mm artillery shells and Joint Direct Attack Munitions (JDAMs), that have been linked to gross violations of human rights in Gaza.
-The senators deliberately chose not to block the sale of air-to-air missiles that serve a defensive purpose.
+Instead, these JRDs only impact offensive weapons, such as 2000-pound bombs and Joint Direct Attack Munitions (JDAMs), that have been linked to war crimes in Gaza.

 I’m focused on the humanitarian situation and getting a ceasefire – I don’t want to wade into the arms debate.